 Joan Powell – Nursing Sister aged 36 in 1942.
 Palembang Women’s camp 1942.
 Whilst in Palembang in June 1942 she lost her new born baby during delivery.
-She survived the camps of Palembang, Muntok and Leoboelinggau and in the diary of Phyllis Briggs it is recorded that Joan, after liberation on 30th September 1945 a plane in Singapore with fifteen cheerful New Zealanders all ex POWs … “ bound for New Zealand.
+She survived the camps of Palembang, Muntok, and Leoboek linggau and in the diary of Phyllis Briggs it is recorded that Joan, after liberation on 30th September 1945 took off in a plane [in Singapore] with fifteen cheerful New Zealanders all ex POWs … bound for New Zealand.

 Townsville Daily Bulletin Wednesday 3 October 1945

 WOMEN’S SUFFERINGS IN JAP CAMPS IN SUMATRA

 Women internees in a camp in Sumatra were so ill treated by the Japs that they were forced to bury their own dead, laying out bodies for burial, nailing down coffins, conveying them to cemeteries, digging graves and covering them in.
 This was one of the ordeals which Mrs. J. Powell experienced when she was an internee.
 She told this on her arrival at Garbutt on Tuesday afternoon.